m2marcelo/countries/README.md

 ## Suggested Workflow

-* Import the project in the Android Studio and run it, in a device or in the emulator.
+* Import the project in the Android Studio, add your google maps (as explained in the next section) and then run it, in a device or in the emulator.

-* For the Udacity review I will leave my google API key, but will remove it later ;)
+## Google Maps API Key

+* To have the app running with full capabilities, please add the google map key for it.
+* Locate the file named google_maps_api.xml in the project, in there there will be a link to generate the Google Maps API key needed.
+* In the xml file, please change the ADD_YOUR_KEY_HERE for the key you just generated and the project ill be able to show the maps!

 ## Development helping resources and credits

-For this project I used the contente presente in the nanodegree videos, picked a few content from previous projects and did some web research to help me finding solutions to some problems.
-I can quite a few:
+For this project I used the content presented in the nanodegree videos, picked a few content from previous projects and did some web research to help me finding solutions to some problems.
+I can quote these:
 * ExpressoIdlingResource.kt - got this code from the previous projects available in Udacity.
 * Outcome.kt - Sealed class to help me handling the requests and exceptions, got the concept from [here](https://phauer.com/2019/sealed-classes-exceptions-kotlin/)